jeanfredericplante/blocks_classifier/README.md

 local_path_to_notebooks refers to the fast.ai notebooks, and notebooks from this repo for model training and coreml conversion.

 ### Capturing your images
 I used my iPhone in Burst mode to take photos of my 2 categories which are [Math-U-See blocks](http://4.bp.blogspot.com/-Et6_8IvPOW0/VEPMsOiyVAI/AAAAAAAAPHo/Psw6lMVvAWo/s1600/Math%2BU%2BSee%2B(Review)06.jpg) for 1 and 10.
-With such different characteristics, distinct colors, I was thinking this would be a good way to start.
+With such different characteristics, distinct colors, it hopefully should be an easy job for the classifier.

 With the burst mode, I took around 400 images for each categories in different backgrounds.